curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 ### News

+The game environment now dynamically responds to player movements, enhancing overall performance.
+Updates include optimizations in how cabinets load and unload, as well as improvements in playing attraction videos.

-This latest iteration aims to empower users by expanding the capabilities of [[AGEBasic]], allowing for the customization of every facet of the game.
+Also, this latest iteration aims to empower users by expanding the capabilities of [[AGEBasic]], allowing for the customization of every facet of the game.
 Users can now configure Movie Posters and Lights using AGEBasic functionalities.
 They can run an AGEBasic program when a [[Room]] is loaded.

 Now it is possible to change the player position in reaction to some events.
-The typical use case is when the player inserts a coin and an AGEBasic program changes its position to look at the screen in an appropriate position.
+The typical use case is when the player inserts a coin and an *AGEBasic program* changes its position to look at the screen in an appropriate position.

 Another important enhancement is the possibility of design which part of a cabinet the player can pass through and which should be solid.
 Very useful for, for example, cockpit cabinets.
+Also for cabinets the [[Cabinet Artist]]s now can distribute [[MAME]] files easily in the [[Cabinet Asset]].
 ## 0.4 -> 0.5 General change log

 - Player behavior (performance):
 	- Cabinets loads only when the player is static in a position close to the cabinet's group.
 Cabinets don't load while the player is walking to do not interrupt the movement.
+But if the cabinet was loaded previously it pop up immediately.
 	- Presentation videos loads when the player are close to the cabinet.
 - More rooms.
-Some of them are big, with capacity to accommodate more than 30 cabinets.
+Some of them are big, with capacity to accommodate more than 40 cabinets.
 - Player can run a preconfigured [[AGEBasic]] program on Room load.
-Use this way to configure the Room (changing movie posters for example).
+Use this way to configure the Room (changing movie posters or lighting for example).
 - Movie posters can be customized (change the image poster) using AGEBasic.
 - Using AGEBasic the player can query, change intensity and colors of the light in the room.
 - Rooms are darkest than the previous version.